-'Today is D-Day' as mission to extract Thai cave boys begins
+'D-Day': dangerous mission underway to save Thai boys trapped in cave

 MUSK OFFERS MINI-SUB

-Officials continued to explore other options to extract the team while the rescue effort was underway.
+While the main rescue effort is underway, officials continued to explore other options to extract the team.

 Rescuers drilled holes in the hills above the cave complex to seek alternative routes down into the cave.